Mayhem is upon us!

 - When picking the sets you want for your build, choose one set that is more defensive, and one that accomplishes your goal (more healing, more damage, or a proc).
 If one of those sets is crafted, make that the medium armour one.
 If one of those sets is light or heavy, use neck, rings, and one weapon – or neck, rings, and two body pieces so you can still maintain 5 medium.
 If one of those sets can be run on only one bar (such as Clever Alchemist or many other proc sets), then you can use a back bar arena weapon.

 - Monster sets can bring enormous value, though if you will be using a Mythic item such as Snow Treaders or the speed ring (the two most common), then you’ll have to either break one of your 5-sets or your monster 2-set.
-Many solid builds include a monster 2-set, a Mythic 1-set, two arena weapons (master’s and maelstrom), a 5-set, and two extra pieces (Trainee is most common for the 2 extras).
+Many solid builds include a monster 2-set, a Mythic 1-set, two arena weapons (master’s, maelstrom, asylum, or other), a 5-set, and two extra pieces (Trainee or one Trainee and one Druid are most common for the 2 extras).
 There is no absolutely wrong build, but there are many builds that are wrong for you to achieve your goals.
 One of my favourite solo builds is back bar Clever Alchemist, front bar Rallying Cry, Balorgh or Sellistrix monster set (depending on how you want to play), one Mythic, and one Trainee (for the 1-set health bonus).

 - Use 5 medium armour.
 Most players who don’t die to area damage bomb chain reactions or Plaguebreak (per above) will die when they run out of stamina.
 Medium armour gives you more stamina sustain, more output, and lets you slot Shuffle or Elude.
 Both morphs give you Major Evasion which reduces area (and siege) damage by 20% (this is VERY important).
 Shuffle removes snares and lasts for 20 seconds, while Elude (the other morph) lasts 35 seconds and gives you Major Expedition when you take area damage.
 If you’re going to use Snow Treaders or have Race against Time slotted, pick Elude as it lasts longer.